Global Multiyear Major Outages

 This unit was started up without incident and has been operational since.

 Another unit: MD&A provided Project Management and Technical Direction on a Steam Turbine Generator (STG) major inspection and performed Generator testing and inspection.
-MD&A also provided a balance engineer, Topless Laser Alignment, and start-up commissioning support through our Control Systems Division (CSD).
+MD&A also provided a balance engineer, Topless Alignment®, and start-up commissioning support through our Turbine and Generator Controls Division.

 The steam turbine had not been inspected for 23 years.
 Using MD&A’s pre-outage planning processes and experience, the execution team immediately started working to identify & mitigate potential project risks.
 One example was special tooling, which needed to be located and prepared for use.